theochatzis/JMETriggerAnalysis/readme.md

 Options description:

-- `skip-harvest`: Skip the harvesting step.
+- `--skip-harvest`: Skip the harvesting step.
 This step is needed only if you want to make Graphs of efficiency, response etc. If histos is all you need can skip it.

-- `out-dir`: This is the directory that you will use as base for your output.
+- `--out-dir`: This is the directory that you will use as base for your output.

-- `output-file`: This is the ouput file name
+- `--output-file`: This is the ouput file name

 Note: There is also `runAnalysis_hltRun3_harvester_batch.sh` which supports adding the histograms in batches.
 This is something that can be used in case your adding gets too slow.